laiyutong/AWS/AWS workshop/AWS workshop2/README.md

 <img src="https://i.imgur.com/iaMDuzN.png" width="60%"><br>

 Amazon S3 (Simple Storage Service) is a scalable and durable object storage service by AWS, designed to store and retrieve any type of data, from static website content and media files to backups, log files, and large datasets, providing reliable and cost-effective storage in the cloud.<br><br>
+An S3 bucket is a fundamental container within the S3 service.
+It is used to store and organize objects, which can be files, documents, images, or any other type of data.
+Buckets have a globally unique name within S3, and objects stored within a bucket are identified by a unique key.<br><br>
 Create a s3 bucket to store blog images or any other assets.
 <img src="https://i.imgur.com/zvkCR8x.png" width="60%">
 <img src="https://i.imgur.com/uVrcgXZ.png" width="60%">